FreeCAD/FreeCAD-documentation/wiki/Localisation.md

 ## Helping to translate FreeCAD

 One of the very important things users can contribute to FreeCAD (if for example they don\'t have programming skills) is to help translate its different aspects (source code, wiki, website, documentation etc\...) in to another language.
-Here are the ways to do that
+Here are the ways to do that.

 ## Translate the FreeCAD source code